prysmaticlabs/documentation/website/docs/concepts/nodes-networks.md

 **What happened to miners?**

 The concept of mining exists only in the domain of proof-of-work consensus.
 After The Merge, Ethereum's consensus will be managed by a proof-of-stake mechanism, which replaces miners with validators.

+**Where do slashers come into play?**

+Slashers, like validators, use specialized pieces of consensus-layer client software to fulfill a critical responsibility for the Ethereum network.
+Slashers attempt to detect and punish malicious validators.
+Learn more by reading our [Slasher documentation](../prysm-usage/slasher.md).

+**How do I get testnet ETH?**

+Your best bet is to ask the community for testnet ETH on either the [Prysm Discord server](https://discord.gg/prysmaticlabs) or on [r/ethstaker](https://www.reddit.com/r/ethstaker).